John Hinckley Jr. freed from court oversight after decades

 Friedman, the federal judge overseeing Hinckley's case, said on June 1 that Hinckley has shown no signs of active mental illness since the mid-1980s and has exhibited no violent behavior or interest in weapons.

-“I am confident that Mr. Hinckley will do well in the years remaining to him,” the judge said during the hearing earlier this month.

-He noted that lawyers for the government and Hinckley have fought for years over whether Hinckley should be given increasing amounts of freedom.
+He noted that lawyers for the government and Hinckley fought for years over whether Hinckley should be given increasing amounts of freedom.
+But the government's lawyers eventually did not oppose Hinckley's unconditional release.

 “It took us a long time to get here,” he said, adding that there is now unanimous agreement: “This is the time to let John Hinckley move on with his life, so we will.”